-The Plaka is a neighborhood below the Acropolis.
-Much of this area has been closed off to traffic, although delivery trucks still are allowed and some streets are open.
-The chain store and more upscale shops are on Ermou Street.
-You can find shops like Sephora and H&M here.
+The Plaka is a neighborhood located below the Acropolis.
+Much of this area has been closed off to traffic, although delivery trucks still are allowed through and some streets are open.
+The chain stores and more upscale shops are on Ermou Street — where you can find shops like Sephora and H&M.

-Then there are the tourist shops and lower end shops, which are further down past Monastiraki Square.
+Then there are tourist shops and lower-end shops, which are further down past Monastiraki Square.
 Here you can find souvenirs you might want to bring home for your friends and family.
 Plus, this is a great area for people watching.

 This is one of the best things to do in Athens.
 To catch this weekly event, you must be in Athens on a Sunday.
-The Changing of the Guard takes place at the Tomb of the Unknown Soldier, which is near the Parliament building.
+The Changing of the Guard takes place at the Parliament Building at Syntagma.
 It takes place at 11:00am and is free to watch.

-The soldiers are dressed in the traditional Greek ceremonial uniform.
+While the guards do change hourly, on Sundays at 11:00 there are more guards than usual, they’re dressed in the traditional Greek uniform and the ceremony is more complex.
+Sundays are the best day to see the changing of the guards in Athens.
 And while they may look a little unusual, they are highly trained soldiers called the Evezone.